AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/beginner-users-overview.md

 >[!TAB Electronically sign a document]

 Learn how easy it is to [sign](../sign-beginner-tutorials/electronically-sign-a-document.md) a document that is sent to you with Acrobat Sign.

->[!TAB Create a reusable template]

-Learn how to create a [reusable document template](../sign-advanced-users/create-a-template.md).

 >[!ENDTABS]